-Why the name of Maria Edgeworth is not as well known as that of Jane Austen is a question that academic Susan Manly has often pondered.
-She explores the life and works of this underappreciated writer, and puts her case for declaring that she ought to be as celebrated as Austen, in the Lyric Feature, on Sunday 19th May at 6 pm on RTÉ lyric fm, entitled Maria Edgeworth: A Radical Life.
+Susan Manly has often wondered why Maria Edgeworth is not as well known as Jane Austen.
+She explores the life and works of this underappreciated writer, and puts her case that she ought to be as celebrated as Austen, in A Radical Life on RTÉ lyric fm - listen above.

 Maria Edgeworth was born in 1768 and was the most successful author of her generation.
 She published a huge number of books, including novels, stories for children and for adults, and a manual on Practical Education.
 Her ideas on education were ground-breaking, as were her ideas about the rights of women and on issues like slavery.
 She died on 22nd May 1849.